 Inflammatory bowel disease

 Drugs (eg, chemotherapy, hormonal therapy, erythropoeisis stimulating agents)

 Trauma and surgery both contribute to venous injury and activation of the coagulation system.
 Postoperatively, patients may have persistently reduced mobility, which causes stasis of blood flow in the deep venous system.
 Patients undergoing certain types of surgery may also have independent risk factors for VTE, such as obesity in the bariatric surgical patient.

 As in the orthopedic surgery setting, most episodes of postoperative DVT in nonorthopedic surgery are clinically silent.
 These unnoticed clots usually resolve spontaneously without administration of antithrombotic therapy.
 However, 25% to 50% grow and cause symptomatic DVT or PE.

 Does This Patient Undergoing General Surgery Need VTE Prophylaxis?

 A 32-year-old mother of two comes to the emergency room with abdominal pain and nausea.
 An ultrasound confirms acute appendicitis, and the general surgeon at your center feels this patient should have an appendectomy within the next six hours.
 He feels she is at low operative risk, since she has no past medical history and is taking no medications, apart from an oral contraceptive pill.
-The general surgery resident phones you to ...
+The general surgery resident ...